markhunte/Hype-SimpleDetails-Extension-Plugin--API/Template Litrals Explained in brief.md

 Template Litrals Explained in brief.

-When you surround multiline text or any string with backticks (` ` `), it's called using a "template literal" or "template string."
+When you surround multiline text or any string with backticks ( <code> ` </code> ), it's called using a "template literal" or "template string."
 Template literals are a feature introduced in ECMAScript 2015 (ES6) and provide a more convenient way to work with strings in JavaScript, especially when you need to include variables or multiline text within a string.

 Template literals offer a few advantages over traditional string concatenation or string interpolation methods: